 In general, individuals who do not need a Temporary Resident Visa (TRV) and who are legally entitled to enter the United States can attempt to renew their work permit at a port of entry.
 Note that the port of entry is not obligated to accommodate an application for a renewal work permit — they may direct you to submit your renewal application to the Case Processing Centre inside Canada.
 Before planning to go to the border, please make sure you inform our Immigration Specialist to confirm this is the right process for you.

 If a temporary worker or student applies to extend their status, prior to the expiry of that status, they may legally remain in Canada until a decision is made on the application.
-In this situation, the individual has implied status and must abide by the same conditions they were under prior to the expiry of their status document.
+In this situation, the individual has maintained status and must abide by the same conditions they were under prior to the expiry of their status document.
 Temporary workers and students may continue to work or study for the same employer or at the same school.
-However, to maintain their implied status it is imperative that a they remain in Canada throughout the processing of their renewal application.
-Implied status will be lost immediately upon exiting Canada.
+However, to keep their maintained status it is imperative that they remain in Canada throughout the processing of their renewal application.
+Maintained status will be lost immediately upon exiting Canada.

 It is a work permit where no specific Employer name or occupation is indicated.
-This is typically a work permit issued to spouses of work permit holders whose employment skill level is in the O, A, or B categories of the National Occupational Classification List.
+This is typically a work permit issued to spouses of work permit holders whose employment skill level is in the 0, 1, or 2 categories of the National Occupational Classification List.
 If the spouse intends to work as a primary or secondary school teacher or in the health services or childcare fields, he/she will need to undergo an immigration medical examination and obtain a non restricted open work permit before commencing employment.